core-wg/core-problem-details/draft-ietf-core-problem-details.md

 `custom-problem-detail-entries` slot according to the procedure described in
 {{new-cpdk}}.

+Consumers of a Concise Problem Details data item MUST ignore any Standard or Custom Problem Detail entries, or keys inside the Custom Problem Detail entries, that they do not recognize ("ignore-unknown rule"); this allows problem details to evolve.
+When storing the data item for future use or forwarding it to other consumers, it is strongly RECOMMENDED to retain the unrecognized entries; an exception might be when storage/forwarding occurs in a different format/protocol that cannot accommodate them.

 ## Standard Problem Detail Entries {#new-spdk}

 Beyond the Standard Problem Detail keys defined in {{cddl}}, additional